schinchli/stayfithq-development/docs/security/WAF_REGION_FIX_GUIDE.md

 ## ✅ Summary

 **Your WAF is deployed and ready!** The "webACL 0" issue is just a region display problem.
-Use the direct link above or switch your AWS Console to us-east-1 region to see your WAF Web ACLs.
+Use the direct link above or switch your AWS Console to your-aws-region region to see your WAF Web ACLs.